YaaChances/YaaChances/README.md

 - 👋 Hi, I’m @YaaChances
 - 👀 I’m interested in programming and wouldnt mind all the help I can get here.
-- 🌱 I’m currently learning BACKEND (PHP/MYSQL,PYTHON) and FRONTEND (HTML,CSS,JS)
+- 🌱 I’m currently A FRONTEND Dev (HTML,CSS,JS) and learning BACKEND (PHP/MYSQL,PYTHON)
 - 💞️ I’m looking to collaborate on PHP & PYTHON
 - 📫 How to reach me = Theodocia Adusei-Manu on LinkedIn OR YAACHANCES on twitter